The Beta Band (album): Band denouncement

 A week prior to the album's release, Steve Mason infamously denounced the album as "fucking awful", adding that "it's definitely the worst record we've ever made and it's probably one of the worst records that'll come out this year."
 Speaking to NME, he said the album contained "some terrible songs", opining that none of the album's tracks were fully written or developed, dismissing them as "[h]alf-written songs with jams in the middle.”
-Greentree felt the production should have been less muddy, while McLean noted that their apparent shortcomings were the band's fault; however, the band also blamed Regal for their dissatisfaction with the final album, including the abandoning of the ambient disc, which they saw as having been incomplete, and for not providing them with enough time or money to work on the album satisfyingly.
+Greentree felt the production should have been less muddy, while Maclean noted that their apparent shortcomings were the band's fault; however, the band also blamed Regal for their dissatisfaction with the final album, including the abandoning of the ambient disc, which they saw as having been incomplete, and for not providing them with enough time or money to work on the album satisfyingly.
+Maclean later said that the band were in part trying to be reactionary: "In those days, Oasis would release a new record and claim, 'This is the greatest ever!'
+So there was an element of us going the other way.”

 The statements immediately caused tension between the band and their label; The Guardian quoted "an enraged EMI chairman" as demanding to know "what the fuck is going on with the Beta Band?"
 The newspaper said the band "began a public slagging match with their record company."
 Miles Leonard, boss of Regal and the band's manager, dismissed their complaints, calling them "lame excuses" as "they had as much time as they wanted to have to make it, they were not forced to do anything they didn't want to."
-However, he did admit that some of the financial constraints led him to prevent the band's continental recording idea, but felt the album was "nowhere near as bad as they say", despite feeling it could have better.
+However, he did admit that some of the financial constraints led him to prevent the band's continental recording idea, but felt the album was "nowhere near as bad as they say", despite feeling it could have been better.
 By the time of follow-up album Hot Shots II (2001), the band's opinion on The Beta Band had not changed and spoke out against it being mentioned to them in interviews, with Greentree adding: "We just never felt the album was properly finished."
+Mason later said, "I sometimes wonder how that album would have been received if I'd kept my mouth shut."
+In 2025, he said: "We were still finding a way of writing together.
+The best tracks are the ones we worked hardest on."